 Nature of the Supervisory Relationship

-Any difficulties regarding chronic lateness, cancellations or interruptions should be recorded within the supervision notes.
-If there are problems which cannot be resolved between the supervisor and supervisee then the supervisor's line manager must be involved and consulted in order to resolve the problem.
-Any subsequent resolution must be by agreement and may involve a third party.
+Any difficulties regarding persistent lateness, cancellations or interruptions should be recorded within the supervision notes.
+If these which cannot be resolved between the supervisor and supervisee then the supervisor's line manager should be consulted in order to resolve the situation.

 A formal Supervision Agreement should be made during the induction process, within the first week of employment of any new employee (see Appendix A: Information to Assist the Formulation of an Individual Supervision Agreement).
 This Supervision Agreement will be reviewed when there is a change of supervisor.

 Supervision sessions will always be recorded using the agreed format.
-The records will be maintained in a file which is divided into three sections:
+The records will be maintained in a paper or electronic file.

 Supervision through Internal Secondments

 Staff who are seconded will, in terms of supervision, become the responsibility of the line manager of the seconded post.
-Objectives must be set that outline the value the secondee can add to the organisation achieving its desired outcomes.
+Objectives must be set which outline the value the secondee can add to helping the organisation achieving its desired outcomes.